ProdriveTechnologies/voyager/docs/integrations/msbuild.md

 Go to your Visual Studio project, and open the **Property Manager** (usually in **View -> Other Windows -> Property Manager**).
 Highlight the project to which the props file has to be added.
 Click the + icon and select the generated `voyager.props` file.

+### Project not loading
+When a user forgets to run `voyager install`, Visual Studio won't load the project because the .props file is missing.
+This can be fixed by adding a condition to the Import in the .vcxproj file: `<Import Project="voyager.props" Condition="exists('voyager.props')" />`